Skip to content

 tikz.node(cut_line.midpoint(), text="Cut", options="above")

-Again, this is modular.
 The cut Line is dependent on axes_len value.
-The Node object is positioned via Line.midpoint() method, which calculates the middle of the line.
+The Node object is positioned via Line.midpoint(), a method which calculates the middle of the line.
 Thus, if we change the length of our line, we do not have to also change node's position.
 This saves us time.

 This so far generates